Tantive IV

 The Tantive IV Alderaan Diplomatic Envoy /ˈtæntɪˌvi fɔr/ (also referred to by its model as the CR90 Corellian corvette or simply as the Rebel Blockade Runner) is a fictional spaceship in the Star Wars film series.
-Designed by the Corellian Engineering Corporation (CEC), the highly modified CR90 corvette is designed to be utilitarian, durable, modular, with its simplistic interiors featuring subtle luxury for Alderaan officials.
+Designed by the Corellian Engineering Corporation (CEC), the highly modified CR90 corvette is designed to be utilitarian, durable, modular, similar to its predecessors like the CR70 with its simple interiors featuring subtle luxury for Alderaan officials.
 It was used by Leia Organa in the original Star Wars film and was the first vessel audiences saw when Star Wars premiered in 1977.
-Other CR90 Corellian corvettes, which share the Tantive IV's design, appear in Return of the Jedi and in the Star Wars expanded universe's books, comics, TV series, and games.
+Other CR90 Corellian corvettes, which share the Tantive IV's design, appear in Return of the Jedi and in the Star Wars Expanded Universe's books, comics, TV series, and games.
+A ship of similar design to the Tantive IV also appears in the sequel trilogy film Star Wars: The Rise of Skywalker (2019).

 Origin and design

 The ship's design stems from initial concepts for the Millennium Falcon.
-When Space: 1999 featured a ship called an Eagle Transporter with an appearance similar to the Industrial Light & Magic's Falcon design, the model makers redesigned the Falcon and adapted the initial design for the Tantive IV.
+When Space: 1999 (1975–1977) featured a ship called an Eagle Transporter with an appearance similar to the Industrial Light & Magic's Falcon design, the model makers redesigned the Falcon and adapted the initial design for the Tantive IV.
 The revised model was scaled down, with replacements for outsized components and a different cockpit.
 This also explains the 194-centimeter model's intricacy, which would have been necessary for depicting the prominent Falcon.
-Although not visible in the first Star Wars film, modelmakers hung a miniature Playboy centerfold on the cockpit's starboard bulkhead.
+Although not visible in the original Star Wars film, modelmakers put a miniature nude centerfold in the cockpit's interior.
 The Tantive IV was the last model completed for the film.
 A smaller 16-inch model was also made for the shot of the craft receding into the distance.
 A separate model was needed for this because of the limited length of the Dykstraflex track used.
 That model has lights for the eleven engines to give the illusion of exhausts.
 The miniature model was in the collection of Grant McCune until he died in 2010 and it was then sold at auction in 2015 for a record sum of $450,000.

 The model was altered slightly for Return of the Jedi, with the addition of windows along the ship's spine and larger weapons.
 These modifications were removed in the 1990s.
 The Republic cruiser in Star Wars: Episode I – The Phantom Menace was designed to be reminiscent of the Tantive IV's shape.